Admissions Process for the Class of 2021

 - Your Resume of recent education and work experience — healthcare related work experience is given preference for admissions.

-- Original/Official U.S. High School diploma approved by that State’s Board of Education or a U.S. GED.
+- Original/Official U.S. High School Transcript approved by that State’s Board of Education or a U.S. GED.
 If supplying a GED, we must see: the GED Certificate and the Official Transcript of GED Test Results.

 1. Test for a U.S. GED in their city of residence, or